adamwired7/polished-carmine-6873/README.md

      Given("I have entered the SDK", function() {
           target.frontMostApp().mainWindow().buttons()["Launch SDK"].tap();
      });

+The button object can be easily identified with the "record" tool at the bottom of the GUI in Instruments Automation.

 *Given*, *When*, and *Then* are all interchangeable with respect to the syntax, though each carry their own literal value.
 Step definitions for *And* steps should be created with the *Given*, *When*, or *Then* that they correspond to.